Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - *Cloud/Virtual development environments*

-  Nix's support for development shells (e.g. `nix develop`) will be our instrument of choice here.
+  Nix's support for development shells (e.g. `nix develop`) will be our weapon of choice here.

 ## Scope